 Flushing DNS in the Context of Domain DNS Lookup

-Performing a domain DNS lookup retrieves the current DNS records for a domain from authoritative servers.
-However, if your local DNS cache contains outdated or incorrect entries, the results of a lookup might not reflect the latest data.
-Flushing the DNS cache ensures that subsequent lookups query authoritative sources directly, providing accurate and up-to-date information.
+When you do a domain DNS lookup, you're getting the current DNS records straight from authoritative servers.
+But here's the catch-if your local DNS cache has outdated or wrong entries, your lookup results might not show you the latest data.
+Flushing the DNS cache ensures that the next time you look something up, you're querying the authoritative sources directly and getting accurate, up-to-date information.

 Conclusion